DIY AM FM Radio Kit, Am-FM 210SP Radio DIY Soldering Assembly Kits

 No kit is entirely complete – there will be things you will need that don’t come in the kit.
 In the case of this kit, below are some of the things you may need to prepare:

-About one to two hours of time to complete the kit.
+About 1 to 2 hours of time to complete the kit.

 A container of some sort to empty out the components and sort through them, so they don’t get lost.